 Out now: a new Water, Peace and Security (WPS) policy brief!

-The Water, Peace, and Security (WPS) partnership has long supported an integrated approach to tackling water-related security challenges, promoting cooperation among the 4D communities (development, disaster relief, diplomacy, and defence).
-In recent years, defence and security actors, the so-called ‘4th D’, have shown increased interest in water as both a threat to and opportunity for peace.
+The Water, Peace and Security (WPS) partnership has long supported an integrated approach to tackling water-related security challenges, promoting cooperation among the 4D communities – development, disaster relief, diplomacy, and defence.
+In recent years, defence and security actors, the so-called ‘4th D’ have shown increased interest in water as both a threat and opportunity for peace.
 They are also increasingly looked upon to support prevention and stabilisation efforts in water-stressed fragile contexts.
-This raises the question: What roles can – and should – defence and security actors play in supporting responses to water-related security challenges?
-While some emphasise the importance of leveraging the capabilities of defence and security actors, their involvement is sometimes met with concern by local communities, practitioners, and researchers.

-Based on a review of relevant literature and 10 expert interviews focusing on the contexts of Iraq, Mali, Ethiopia, and Kenya, Lennart Engel and Thijs van Aken analyse the opportunities and challenges of the engagement of defence and security actors in water-related threat management.
+Grounded in a review of relevant literature and 10 expert interviews focusing on the contexts of Iraq, Mali, Ethiopia, and Kenya, Lennart Engel and Thijs van Aken analyse the potential and challenges of the engagement of defence and security actors in water-related threat management.
 They observe that: (1) Socio-political contexts shape local communities’ perception and trust in defence and security actors, (2) Defence and security actors have limited capacity and contextual knowledge of local water-related security challenges, (3) Military-humanitarian relations are challenged by the dilemma of maintaining the principle of impartiality.

 Relying on the aforementioned observations, this Water, Peace and Security (WPS) policy brief identifies three areas for action: